 Elijah Mitchell’s career as a Louisiana-Lafayette running back

-Mitchell joined the Ragin’ Cajuns with fellow 2017 running back recruit Trey Ragas.
-Ragas, a three-star prospect who’d received interest from several Power Five schools, had more prestige than Mitchell.
-While both players logged ample action as true freshmen, Ragas was the one who replaced 2016 draftee Elijah McGuire as the lead back.
+Mitchell joined the Ragin’ Cajuns with 2016 running back recruit and redshirt freshman Trey Ragas.
+Ragas, a borderline two-to-three-star prospect who’d received interest from several Power Five schools, had more prestige than Mitchell.
+While both players logged ample action as freshmen, Ragas was the one who replaced 2016 draftee Elijah McGuire as the lead back.
 Mitchell maintained an ancillary role along with Raymond Calais, picking up 42 carries for 257 yards and four touchdowns.